 - Experienced Clinical Research Associates and Medical Research Associates with more than two years of experience seeking to update their knowledge of the GCP regulations and guidelines and fine tune their site management and monitoring skills

 - Clinical Research Professionals involved in the management of Clinical Research Associates, and/or study/project management

 The course will be led by one of the following instructors:

 Marla Hoelle, R.N., B.S.N., C.C.R.A., ACRP-PM., P.M.P.

 Lily Romero, P.A., C.C.R.C.

-- Regulatory Recap – Practical Application of GCP: FDA regulations, guidance documents and ICH guidelines
+- Regulatory Recap and Update: Application of GCP: FDA regulations, guidance documents and the ICH GCP E6 Guideline

-- Monitoring and Co-monitoring, Monitoring Tools and Tracking Systems: Best Practices
+- Monitoring and CRA Assessment, Monitoring Tools and Tracking Systems: Best Practices

 - Successful Site Management: Influencing without authority, analyzing site performance problems; exploring root causes; corrective and preventive action plans (CAPA)